 respectively.
-Note that this is also the path also used in our previous work \cite{Primitive1}.
-However, in \cite{CT07,Primitive1}, the temperature acts in the $v$-equations only as a lower order term and therefore it does \emph{not} play any role in the estimates involving $(\overline{v},\wt{v})$, see the discussed below Theorem \ref{t:intro}.
-The presence of $\T$ in \eqref{eq:primitive_full_4} (and hence the term \eqref{eq:gradient_sigma_n} in the $v$--dynamics) creates several additional terms in the estimates for $(\overline{v},\wt{v})$ which cannot be treated as lower--order.
+Note that this is also the strategy used in our previous work \cite{Primitive1}.
+However, in \cite{Primitive1,CT07}, the temperature acts in the $v$-equations only as a lower order term, and therefore it does \emph{not} play any role in the estimates involving $(\overline{v},\wt{v})$, see the discussed below Theorem \ref{t:intro}.
+The presence of $\T$ in \eqref{eq:primitive_full_4} (and hence the term \eqref{eq:gradient_sigma_n} in the $v$-dynamics) creates several additional terms in the estimates for $(\overline{v},\wt{v})$ which cannot be treated as lower-order contributions.
 Such terms will be described extensively at the beginning of Section \ref{s:intermediate_estimate}.
 In particular, we need to estimate $(\overline{v},\wt{v})$ and $\T$ \emph{jointly} exploiting some further (subtle) cancellations appearing in the energy balances.
-In our derivation of the energy estimates for $(\overline{v},\wt{v})$, here and in \cite{Primitive1}, we follow the simplified approach due to T.~Kashiwabara and the second author in \cite{HK16} (also used in \cite{HH20_fluids_pressure}).
+In our derivation of the energy estimates for $(\overline{v},\wt{v})$, here and in \cite{Primitive1}, we follow the simplified approach due to the second author and T.~Kashiwabara in \cite{HK16} (also used in \cite{HH20_fluids_pressure}).
 There, for instance, the $L^6$-estimates proven in \cite{CT07} are replaced by the (apparently) weaker $L^4$-estimates.